Amathole FKT

 Zingcuka Hut to CP6 - Tyumie River

-This leg of the trail takes you up and over 'The Hog' then downhill toward the Tyumie River which marks the end of the official Amathole hiking trail.
+This leg of the trail takes you up and over 'The Hog' then downhill toward the Tyumie River.
+Following a gradual descent the trail turns back into the forest down a steep and technical descent which leads to the end of the official Amathole hiking trail.

 The FKT Journal: You must break the previous finisher's seal to enter your name into the journal.
 You must then use the candle/crayon/wax and string you carried to re-seal the FKT journal after adding your story to the history.